buresjan/buresjan.github.io/_pages/about.md

 - Email: buresj11@fjfi.cvut.cz

 ## Research Focus
-- CFD for cardiovascular flows (LBM), shape and topology optimization of TCPC
+- CFD for cardiovascular flows in large vessels
+- Shape and topology optimization of large vessel inspired geometries
-- MRI-validated flow phantoms and data assimilation
 - Gradient-based and derivative-free optimization, uncertainty and robustness
-- GPU-accelerated scientific computing
-- Off-diagonal thermodynamics and reaction selectivity (C–H bond cleavage) <!-- :contentReference[oaicite:2]{index=2} -->
+- MRI-validated flow phantoms

 ## Projects
 - **Inter-Excellence LUAUS25049** — Translation of mathematical modeling and optimization techniques to cardiovascular medicine.
 My main focus in this project is geometry optimization of total cavopulmonary connection using the lattice Boltzmann method.
 I aim to integrate the available clinical data into this procees and also to experimentally validate the process.